Privacy choices

 Instructions

-1. Enter the two colors you want to blend.
+1. Enter the two colors you want to blend or use Random pair for a new starting point.

 2. Use Swap to reverse Color A and Color B without retyping values.